 - Don’t add “helpful” comments or such like, they increase the time taken to process the form from a few minutes to several tens of minutes at our end.

 - Where do I start?

 - What date do I enter for my round?

 - The required date is that on which you complete your round.
-As an example: if you begin your round at 2000hrs on Friday 20th July and take 22hrs35mins then you finish at 1825hrs on the 21st July so you'd enter YYYY-07-21 - YYYY being 2021, etc. The required format (YYYY-MM-DD) allows easy sorting.
-The form has each part in a separate cell, unless you started on the last day of a month it's just a case of filling in the day values.
+As an example: if you begin your round at 2000 on Friday 20th July and take 22hrs35mins then you finish at 1825 on the 21st July so you’d enter YYYY-07-21 - YYYY being 2021, etc. The required format (YYYY-MM-DD) allows easy sorting.
+The form has each part in a separate cell, that for the year is auto-filled, it’s just a case of filling in the appropriate values.

 - What’s the next step?

 - How do I record the names of those who helped me?

-- There is a large block on each of the four sheets for this, there's also examples of what and what not to do on the Example sheet so have a look at those.
-Enter the helper's name and put an 'X' in the column for each leg that they helped on and/or roadside help.
-If you ran with another contender and you witnessed each other just put an 'X' in the reciprocal column, not any of the individual legs but see the section below as well.
+- There is a large block on each of the four sheets for this, there’s also examples of what and what not to do on the Example sheet so have a look at those.
+Enter the helper’s name and put an ‘X’ in the column for each leg on which they helped and/or roadside help.
+Even if they helped on just part of the leg just put an ‘X’, don’t add text like “to Harrison Stickle only”.

 - Use the name used in the membership list for existing members.